What does Bolivia gain from being a strategic partner of China?

 Through strategic partnership agreements, such as the one signed with Bolivia, China expresses interest in narrower political and economic ties of special interest.
 Bolivia is not the first strategic partner of China in the region, since it maintains the same relationship with Brazil since 2009, with Chile since 2016 and with Uruguay since January of this year.

 Leer en español: ¿Qué gana Bolivia con ser socio estratégico de China?

 For China, the signing of the pact seems to indicate a continuation of efforts to encourage the Latin American economies, which have much to offer China, but which are mainly attractive markets for the distribution of Chinese products and important sources of raw materials for China.

-However, Bolivia also seems to have much to gain from the association, since China's financial and industrial power would play in Bolivia's favor and will surely translate into high-profile projects in the Andean country, which for China has to become an example of benefits of allying with them.
+However, Bolivia also seems to have much to gain from the association, since China's financial and industrial power would play in Bolivia's favor and will surely translate IGNORE INTO high-profile projects in the Andean country, which for China has to become an example of benefits of allying with them.